SAVE Plan Student Loan Lawsuit — Borrowers Sue

 If you have federal student loans and enrolled in the SAVE repayment plan, a major development just happened that affects you directly.

 On March 9, 2026, four student loan borrowers filed a federal lawsuit against the U.S. Department of Education, demanding the agency immediately implement the SAVE plan — including processing loan cancellations for borrowers who have met the requirements — and reopen enrollment.
 The case is Havens et al. v.
 U.S. Department of Education, Case No. 1:26-cv-00816, filed in the U.S. District Court for the District of Columbia.
-Education Secretary Linda McMahon is named as a defendant.
+The Education Secretary is named as a defendant.

 What Is the SAVE Plan?